 Water-soluble vitamins — what goes into the cup

 Sun exposure during cultivation drives vitamin C synthesis in the tea plant.
 Sencha, grown in full sunlight, accumulates more than shade-grown teas like Gyokuro or Matcha — though all three come from the same Camellia sinensis plant.
-The shade used in Gyokuro cultivation suppresses photosynthesis, which limits vitamin C formation while boosting theanine and chlorophyll.
+The shade used in Gyokuro cultivation suppresses photosynthesis, which lowers vitamin C in the dry leaf while boosting theanine and chlorophyll.
+Even so, brewed Gyokuro ends up higher in vitamin C than Sencha — around 19mg per 100mL versus roughly 6mg — because it is prepared with more leaf and less water.
 Our overview of green tea's nutritional makeup covers this tradeoff across all major compounds.

-Vitamin B2 (riboflavin) is present in smaller quantities — around 0.05mg per 100mL.
-That is a minor contribution on its own, but it accumulates meaningfully for regular drinkers.
+Vitamin B2 (riboflavin) is present in smaller quantities — around 0.05mg per 100mL — while vitamin B1 (thiamine) is trace in brewed Sencha.

 One area worth noting: early research studied whether vitamin C in tea might inhibit nitrosamine formation in the body.
 Nitrosamines are compounds with carcinogenic potential, and laboratory studies have explored whether dietary vitamin C can interfere with their synthesis.
 This remains an active area of research with no established human health conclusions, so we mention it here for completeness rather than as a practical claim.